How Much Does House Cleaning Services Cost?

 Whether you are using an individual or a company, always check online for any bad reviews.
 One more thing to consider is that larger companies may rush from one client to another, trying to squeeze in as many as they can in a day.
 They may not leave your home picture perfect, whereas an individual maid might.

-A maid service cleaning company will charge $25 to $50 per cleaning member per hour.
+A maid service costs $25 to $70 per cleaning member per hour.
 An individual charges less than a cleaning company most of the time, from $15 to $25 an hour.

 |Comparison||Cleaning Company||Independent Cleaners|